UsabilityEngineering/DoctorVerde/phase1/README.md

 ## Findings

 Findings were collected via individual interviews from a small number of college aged participants.
 From those interviews we gained useful information about how people deal with their plant problems.
 Of the people we interviewed, **75%** of them used Google to find information, when dealing with a sick plant.
 Though it was noted that the **information they receive online was typically not that helpful.** We also found a correlation between age & amount of plants owned.
-People who were **older & better off financially** were **more likely to have plants** & spend more on them.
+People who were **older & better off financially** were **more likely to have plants** & therefore spend more on them.

 ## Conclusions

+The biggest takeaway from our interviews would be that **most people own a small number of plants**, which they **spend a nominal amount of money on** within a given year.
+Of the people we interviewed, most used Google as their primary resource of plant information.
+Though most found it **difficult to find useful information** pertaining to there exact problem.
+However, we **noticed** that **as a person gets older they tend to spend more on plants & maintaining their health**.
+We believe that our product could prove **useful to homeowners**, who have shown to spend good amounts of money maintaining there plants.

 ## Caveats